How a Saudi challenge changed the PGA Tour and Phil Mickelson’s legacy

 Monahan’s confident tone only underscored that the past year has been one of golf’s tensest periods in decades and that efforts to dismantle the Tour’s standing as the unquestioned home of the sport’s finest players, while apparently unsuccessful for now, continue to reverberate.

 For more than a year, the Tour has been rattled by the inelegant attempts of the upstart Super Golf League to change the game.
-Before last month, the SGL’s efforts had gained little notice beyond golf media, but they coincided with the Tour’s lucrative new media rights deal that began this year.
+The SGL’s efforts had gained little notice beyond the golf media before last month, but they coincided with the Tour’s lucrative new media rights deal that began this year.

 At the center of the issues and changes is the Tour’s focus on doling out financial rewards based solely on a player’s performance in a given event.
 Such a financial structure left some of the sport’s most famous players — whose names and images are used to sell everything from gallery tickets to broadcast rights — wondering why they were compensated no differently than a journeyman, potentially receiving nothing for a tournament in which they played two bad rounds and missed the cut.

 That discontent appeared to fuel momentum, at least briefly, for the SGL.
 Backed by Saudi Arabian money and fronted by golf legends with polarizing histories among their peers, the SGL threatened to poach some of the Tour’s top players not necessarily with greater financial rewards but guaranteed compensation via smaller fields.
-Only after a series of incendiary remarks by Phil Mickelson, one of the SGL’s most vocal supporters, did several prominent players declare their allegiance — and essentially all of them, even those suspected of dalliances with the new entity, sided with the PGA Tour.
+Only after incendiary remarks by Phil Mickelson, one of the SGL’s most vocal supporters, did several prominent players declare their allegiance — and essentially all of them, even those suspected of dalliances with the new entity, sided with the PGA Tour.

 “The PGA Tour is moving on,” Monahan said Tuesday.
 “We have too much momentum and too much to accomplish to be continuously distracted by rumors of other golf leagues and their attempts to disrupt our players, our partners and most importantly our fans from enjoying the Tour and the game we all love so much.”

-Monahan expressed gratitude for players who had supported the tour, then delivered a line that seemed intended for Mickelson.
+Monahan expressed gratitude for players who had supported the Tour, then delivered a line that seemed intended for Mickelson.

 “We are, and we always will be, focused on legacy, not leverage,” he said.